 Preparation of the proposal

-LTIP 2016 has been initiated by the board of directors of Orexo, and has been structured in consultation with external advisers based on an evaluation of prior incentive programs and best market practices.
-LTIP 2017 is similar to LTIP 2016 and LTIP 2015 and has been prepared by the Remuneration Committee and reviewed at meetings of the board of directors.
+LTIP 2019 has been initiated by the board of directors of Orexo, and has been structured in consultation with external advisers based on an evaluation of prior incentive programs and best market practices.
+LTIP 2019 is similar to LTIP 2016, LTIP 2017 and LTIP 2018 and has been prepared by the Remuneration Committee and reviewed at meetings of the board of directors.

-Proposal regarding authorisation to resolve to issue Class C shares (item 20 (b))
+Proposal regarding authorization to resolve to issue Class C shares (item 20 (b))

-Proposal regarding authorisation to resolve to repurchase Class C shares (item 20 (c))
+Proposal regarding authorization to resolve to repurchase Class C shares (item 20 (c))

 - The board of directors shall have the right to repurchase all issued Class C shares through an offer directed to all holders of Class C shares.